 Cleanup is usually considered complete when sampling indicates that residual contaminant levels in the soil are at or below those required.
 Confirmatory soil borings and soil gas samples usually are required prior to closure.
 Additional criteria for determining when an SVE system should be shut down include: the cumulative amount of contaminant removed, extraction well vapor concentrations, and soil gas contaminant concentration and composition.
-When setting cleanup standards for SVE sites, it should be noted that immobile, high-molecularweight compounds will not be removed by SVE and will remain in the soil.
+When setting cleanup standards for SVE sites, it should be noted that immobile, high-molecular-weight compounds cannot be removed by SVE and will remain in the soil.

 Measuring extracted vapor concentrations gives an idea of the effectiveness of the system; however, a decrease is not necessarily strong evidence that soil concentrations have decreased.
-Decreases in vapor concentrations can be attributed also to such other phenomena as water table upwelling and shortcircuiting.
+Decreases in vapor concentrations can be attributed also to such other phenomena as water table upwelling and short-circuiting.
 Monitoring extraction well vapor composition and concentration gives more insight into the effectiveness of the system.
 If the total vapor concentration decreases without a change in composition, then the decrease is most likely due to one of the phenomena listed above.
 If the decrease in concentration is accompanied by a shift to less volatile compounds, then there is probably a change in the residual contaminant concentration.

-It is sometimes difficult to persuade state agencies to commit to shutting off SVE systems once acceptable levels of cleanup have been reached, because without long-term monitoring it is difficult to determine whether cleanup levels have been achieved permanently.
+Without long-term monitoring it is difficult to determine whether cleanup levels have been achieved permanently.
+Because of this it is sometimes difficult to persuade state agencies to commit to shutting off SVE systems once acceptable levels of cleanup have been reached.
 Experts recommend that VOC measurements in the soil matrix be taken again after soil gas measurements have indicated that the SVE system has reached steady-state.
 If later measurements show that the target risk levels have not been achieved, it may be necessary to reconfigure the system or enhance it with other technologies such as biodegradation or capping.